-Qraya is the name of a small village that sits atop a tell on a spur of land which juts out into the Euphrates (Fig. 3).
-It is some 5km north of the town of Ashara, ancient Terga.
+Qraya is the name of a small village that sits atop a tell on a spur of land which juts out into the Euphrates (Figure 3).
+It is some 5km north of the town of Ashara, ancient Terqa.

-Excavations took place from 1977-79, under the direction of Giorgio and Marilyn-Kelly Buccellati, and then again in 1981 with Daniel Shimabuku as field director, and in 1984 with Steven Reimer as field director.
-They revealed an ancient settlement that was occupied sometime during the Ubaid and extensively in the Late Uruk period; was abandoned near the beginning of the 3rd millennium; and was reoccupied a millennium later in the Old Babylonian period (Reimer 1984 "Summary"; 1989 "Oraya"; Simpson 1988 Soundings, p.
-44).
-Although the evidence shows specific characteristics of an early urban site of the Uruk period, it was clearly not a city, because it is small in size and it lacks monumental architecture (Buccellati 1999 "Question").
+Excavations took place from 1977-79, under the direction of Giorgio Buccellati and Marilyn Kelly-Buccellati, and then again in 1981 with Daniel Shimabuku as field director, and in 1984 with Steven Reimer as field director.
+They revealed an ancient settlement that was occupied sometime during the Ubaid and extensively in the Late Uruk period; was abandoned near the beginning of the 3rd millennium; and was reoccupied a millennium later in the Old Babylonian period (Reimer 1984; 1989; Simpson 1988, 44; see now also Shimabuku 2020 Tell Qraya, with the introduction by F. Buccellati).
+Although the evidence shows specific characteristics of an early urban site of the Uruk period, it was clearly not a city, because it is small in size and it lacks monumental architecture (Buccellati 1999 'Question').